schellhas/docs/source/tools/git/managing-multiple-ssh-identities-for-git.rst

 .. note::
    Whole site is written by AI

-Step 1: generate ed25519 SSH keys for each account
+Step 1: Generate ed25519 SSH keys for each account
 --------------------------------------------------

 Do this for each account (GitHub, work server, university, personal, etc.).
 Each key is unique per account.